camhayes/learningObjectFinal/README.md

 Link to the Google font I used in the demo...[Lato](http://www.google.com/fonts/specimen/Lato)

 ###We Used [HTML5 Boilerplate](http://html5boilerplate.com/)
 This Learning Object was made on top of the [HTML5 Boilerplate](http://html5boilerplate.com/).

-Much credit goes to the HTML5 Boilerplate developers for providing a solid base upon which to work, BUT keep in mind that **you should review your code before deployment to make sure you delete all the "Extra" CSS classes that are included in this template**.
+Much credit goes to the HTML5 Boilerplate developers for providing a solid base upon which to work, BUT keep in mind that **you should review your code before deployment to make sure you DELETE all the "Extra" CSS classes that are included in this template**.

-It is a template after all so we kept all the little bits in so that the developer has some wiggle room.
-Just don't forget to pull out all the extra CSS.
-We do.
+We chose to leave all the extra CSS classes in the code because we chose not to assume any use case scenarios.
+Just remember to audit your css before you deploy to avoid CSS Bloat.

 ##Docs